javapathfinder/jpf-probabilistic/README.md

 if we run JPF on the following configuration file

     @using jpf-probabilistic
-    target = probabilistic.examples.DieTest
+    target = probabilistic.test.KnuthYaoDie
     listener = probabilistic.listener.StateSpaceDot
     probabilistic.listener.StateSpaceDot.precision = 1

-then JPF produces a file named probabilistic.examples.DieTest.dot with the following content.
+then JPF produces a file named probabilistic.test.KnuthYaoDie.dot with the following content.

     digraph statespace {